Last Update: November 25, 2024

 Cushioning

 A firm treadmill may feel more stable underfoot.
 It is also a great intermediary for returning to walking and running outdoors.
 Even firm running treadmills are usually softer than concrete or asphalt.
-A firm treadmill can help walkers and runners work on maintaining their running form without the deck moving so much beneath them.
-These decks are also typically lower to the ground, which relates to the next consideration.
+A firm treadmill can help walkers and runners maintain their running form without the deck moving so much beneath them.
+These decks are also typically lower to the ground.

 Folding